-Traveling with children in Europe is usually not a problem - you usually don't have to think about stomach problems or where to get nappies.
+Traveling with children in Europe is usually very easy.
+You usually don't have to think about either stomach problems or where to get diapers.
 However, all countries have their peculiarities - not least France.
 We have driven in France several times with our daughter.
 All the times have been incredibly lovely, but there are some things that might be good to think about before going on holiday here!

 We Swedes are not particularly continental in our dining habits.
 Especially not children who have been in kindergarten for years, with the habit of eating lunch at 11 and dinner at 17:30.
 In France, you usually eat lunch sometime between 12 and 14 pm and dinner from 19 pm at the earliest.
 This can quickly turn into a nightmare for unprepared Swedish parents of young children.
 Especially if you manage to fly here on a Sunday afternoon - when basically everything is closed and there isn't even a small grocery store open... (see tip 3).
 Vacationing in France is like vacationing in a time zone 2 hours west, set your clock to sleep longer in the morning and stay up later in the evening, carrying snacks in your purse when the little tummies rumble.